- Purpose of OA events

 - Reimbursement to a speaker beyond travel, food, and lodging is not appropriate (Tradition Eight).

 - Only OA-approved literature should be offered for sale at an OA event.
-For a list of books and pamphlets, see the OA-Approved Literature List at oa.org/document-library under “Guidelines” or contact the World Service Office.
+For a list of books and pamphlets, see the OA-Approved Literature List at oa.org/document-library under “Guidelines” or contact the World Service Office (WSO).
 Locally produced literature should be used with the greatest discretion (Tradition Six).

 An event sponsored by a group or service body is an opportunity to involve many members in Twelfth Step work.
 The larger the event, the more members needed to share the workload.
 The following are examples of service needs and opportunities: